mroosmalen/nanosv/README.md

 #### optional configuration parameters:
 NanoSV uses a config.ini file which contains default settings for all running parameters.
 Users can change the parameters by creating their own config.ini file and provide this as a command line argument [-c]
 ```
-#Reads and segments options
+#Reads segments options
 [Filter options]
-# Maximum number of segments per read resulting from the mapping of the read the a reference sequence
+# Maximum number of segments per read resulting from the mapping of the read to the reference sequence
 max_split = 10
 # Minimum percentage of identical bases of the mapped segment relative to the reference sequence
 min_pid = 0.7
 # Minimum mapping quality of the segment
 min_mapq = 20